-Southeast Asia is an area of approximately 4.5 million square kilometers, roughly half the size of the United States.
+Southeast Asia is an area of approximately 4.5 million square kilometres, roughly half the size of the United States.
 Countries that make up the region are:

 Until recently, the region was seen as playing catch-up with the developed world, but it’s now achieving a status of a significant market, including for mobile gaming.
 Southeast Asia’s economic growth prospects, huge population and fast-rising internet connectivity (especially mobile) all point towards solid growth in terms of game spending for many years to come.
 In addition, for a foreign company Southeast Asia is a region that could be easier to access than for instance China or Russia.

 Southeast Asia is interesting for one other reason.
 Many Japanese, Korean and Chinese game companies have had mixed success in trying to conquer the West and have since shifted their attention to Southeast Asia which is closer in terms of geography and (game) culture.
 At the same time, Western companies have spotted the potential and set up local offices and localized content.
 Southeast Asia is gearing up to be a key battleground for mobile games, especially since the local market has not been divided up between homegrown players yet.